percyfal/ratatosk/README.md

 ```

 where `config_dict['haloplex']` points to predefined config files
 located in the `ratatosk/config` folder.
-Best practice pipelines are
+Best practice pipeline
-currently located in `ratatosk.scilife`, but should be moved to a more
+classes are currently located in `ratatosk.scilife`, but should be
-general location once scilife-specific code has been removed.
-The
+moved to a more general location once scilife-specific code has been
-reason for the current location is the function
+removed.
+The reason for the current location is the function
 `HaloPlex.target_generator` that is used to generate desired target
 names based on a directory structure specific to scilife.
 Incidentally, this demonstrates the boilerplate code needed to add a